Santa Clarita Pedestrian Accident Attorneys

 Motor vehicle accidents involving pedestrians are often catastrophic.
 Pedestrians often suffer more severe injuries than passenger vehicle occupants.
 Pedestrians are more vulnerable because they don’t have anything to protect themselves from the full force of the impact during a collision.
 Fatalities are common, and victims who do survive end up facing a long road to recovery.

-The Santa Clarita pedestrian accident attorneys of OnderLaw, LLC understand the toll a situation like this can take.
+The Santa Clarita personal injury attorneys of OnderLaw, LLC understand the toll a situation like this can take.
 The at fault driver’s negligence put you in harm’s way, and they should be held accountable.
 You can depend on our legal team to fight for you and try to reach the best possible outcome in your case.

 Call OnderLaw, LLC at (314) 963-9000 today to schedule a free consultation.